BaluVadivel/100DaysOfCode/README.md

 <br><br>
 <img src="https://raw.githubusercontent.com/BaluVadivel/100DaysOfCode/main/006/WithoutArrayOutputSelectedOutput.png" alt="Clicking the submit button of the form with the selected checkbox" width="100%" />
 <p>
 In the above image we can see the url has two times hobbies appearing.
 Each it has different value.
-This may create a confusion at backend or only the last one value will be sored at backend.
+This may create a confusion at backend or only the last one value will be stored at backend.
 Just over write the existing values so only stores the last value.
 </p>

 <br><br>